October Gardening Tips

 If you have space, plant spinach now and you know it will be safe to eat.

-the right spot.
+Now is a great time to replace or add perennials.
+Just make sure you are planting the right plant in the right spot.
 Check for water needs (we have lots of wet areas), sun or shade needs and acidic, neutral or alkaline.

-you can use your own garden to create a new one by dividing perennials, such as:
+Also, you can use your own garden to create a new one by dividing perennials, such as:

-phlox, cannas, daylilies, violets, Shasta daisies and lilies.
+perennial phlox, cannas, daylilies, violets, Shasta daisies and lilies.

 Don’t have any room left in your garden?
 Share or swap with a neighbor.
-They may just thank
+They may just thank you.